-The current prevalence of skin flukes on the farm site is 34.7 per fish.
+The current prevalence of skin flukes (Neobenedenia girellae) on the farm site per fish size is:

 Kampachi (Seriola rivoliana) is distributed throughout the warm waters of the world, and is native to the Sea of Cortez.
 On our offshore farm site, we ensure that we have robust net pen construction, copper-alloy metal mesh netting, and constant vigilance for maintenance.
 However, in spite of our best efforts, there is always a possibility of some fish escaping.
 This is a problem for us as fish farmers, and it is also something to be avoided because of the potential genetic impacts, or the impacts on wild ecosystems.